robsonoduarte/javaee-cdi/cdi-decorator-pattern/README.md

 Decorator pattern with CDI
 ==============

-* project for studies about CDI specification to pattern.
+* project for studies how use CDI specification to pattern.

   --------------------------------------------
   >  This project we will study how use Decorator pattern with CDI

   http://www.javacodegeeks.com/2011/10/java-ee6-decorators-decorating-classes.html